1885 - 1889

 Cleveland was 5' 11" tall and weighed 250 pounds.
 (He later went up to all most 330 pounds.)

 In 1870, he was elected sheriff of Buffalo.
 As sheriff he refused to pass on unpleasant duties to others.
-So he pulled the lever at the hanging of several prisoners.
+So he pulled the lever at the hanging at least two prisoners.
 Later so of his political enemies would call him the "Buffalo Hangman."

 In 1881 he was elected mayor of Buffalo.
 He earned $2,500 a year as mayor.

-In 1882, Grover Cleveland was elected mayor of Buffalo by the largest margin in the history of Buffalo.
+In 1882, Grover Cleveland was elected Governor of New York

 During his first campaign a scandal was published in the newspapers.
 While Cleveland was a bachelor, a love child conceived while he was a young man in Buffalo was brought up during his presidential campaign.
 He admitted paternity and his honesty helped calm the issue, despite the popular campaign chant against him: "Ma, Ma, where's my Pa?
 Gone to the White House, Ha, Ha, Ha!"
 Cleveland narrowly defeated Blaine in the election.

-In his first election for president, 1884, Cleveland won by a small margin of 24,000 votes.
+In his first election for president, 1882 (Began serving in March of 1883., Cleveland won by a small margin of 24,000 votes.
 He had 219 electoral votes to Blaine's 182 electoral votes.
+In three years he had gone from being the Mayor of Buffalo, to Governor of the state of New York, to President of the United states.

 President Cleveland was the only President to serve non-consecutive terms.